icode/yrs-tokio/yrs-axum-ws/examples/code-mirror-axum-ws/README.md

 These commands will install all dependencies and run [rollup.js](https://rollupjs.org/), which is used for bundling the JavaScript code and dependencies for Code Mirror.

-Once the steps above are done, a `./frontent/dist` directory should appear.
+Once the steps above are done, a `dist` directory should appear.
 If so, all you need to do is to run following command from the */yrs-axum-ws* or *main git repository* directory:

 ```bash
 cargo run --example code-mirror-axum-ws